brendanheywood/moodle-tool_cloudmetrics/README.md

 ## Architecture

 The key architecture here is decoupling the gathering of the metrics from where those metrics are sent.
+This makes it easy to send metrics to more than onen place, or to change cloud providers and keep consistent metrics, or if you have a fleet with various cloud providers.

 ```mermaid
   graph LR;